-- Adult Student Status (19 years of age and in the work force at least one year) - Complete the Counselling Aptitude Assessment (CAA).
-Responses to this assessment will be used to determine proficiency in English. - Complete and submit a current Criminal Records Check to KCPC - Students who indicate a pre-existing medical, psychiatric or substance related condition(s) that may interfere with their ability to complete the training program require a letter of recommendation or support from a attending recognized specialist. - Admissions interview with the Registrar, in person or by phone. - Signed agreement with confidentiality and participation policies - Proof of funding
+- Adult Student Status of 19 years of age, and 1 year work experience, in any field, for all Diploma and Certification programs.
+Undergraduate degree required for Diploma program specializing in the Practice of Psychotherapy and Counselling Therapy. - Completion of the Counselling Aptitude Assessment (CAA).
+Responses to this questionnaire are used by the admissions department as a measure of an applicant's suitability for counsellor training, and proficiency with the English language. - Students with pre-existing medical, psychiatric or substance related conditions that may interfere with their ability to complete the training program require a letter of recommendation from an attending specialist. - Admissions interview with the Registrar, in person or by phone (Skype, etc.). - Signed agreement with confidentiality and participation policies. - Access to the internet, a computer, and proficiency with Microsoft Word. - Proof of funding. - Criminal record check, including vulnerable sector/population. - For International students: PLAR required to establish equivalency of degrees completed outside of Canada.
+ESL: TOEFL scores- PBT = 580> or IBT = 90>.

 In the event that any applicant fails to meet the minimum criteria for admissions, no part of said criteria will be waived.
-All applicants with an addictions history must have a minimum of one year of sobriety before applying for admission to the College programs.
+All applicants with an addiction's history must have a minimum of one year of sobriety before applying for admission to the College programs.